2018 Los Angeles Sparks season

-The 2018 WNBA season was the 22nd season for the Los Angeles Sparks of the Women's National Basketball Association.
-The season tipped off on May 20th.
+The 2018 Los Angeles Sparks season was the 22nd season for the Los Angeles Sparks of the Women's National Basketball Association.
+The season tipped off on May 20.

 The Sparks started out strong with a 4–1 record in May.
 They won their season opener in a re-match of the 2017 WNBA Finals against the Minnesota Lynx.
 They continued their strong run into June where the team posted an 8–4 record.
 The Sparks won 6 of 7 to start the month.
 Two of their June losses game to the eventual WNBA Champion Seattle Storm.
 However, things started to get shaky in July.
 The Sparks went 4–6.
 However, all but one loss came to eventual playoff teams.
 The other loss was to Indiana, who ended the season with the worst record.
 The Sparks finished with a 4–4 record in August, including 3–0 at home.
 However, the Sparks lost 4 of their last 5 (again all against playoff teams).

 Their final record of 19–15 was good enough to secure the 6th seed in the 2018 WNBA Playoffs.
 They met the Lynx in the first round, in a re-match of the last three WNBA Finals.
 The Sparks prevailed 75–68 at the Staples Center.
 In the second round, they faced the Washington Mystics in Washington, but were defeated 64–96 to end their season.